Dia x CUP Teen Urban Investigation on Museums

 About The Dia x CUP Program

-This summer, 15 public high school students from Dutchess County, New York, participated in an Urban Investigation
+In Summer 2013, 15 public high school students from Dutchess County, New York, participated in an Urban Investigation

 project in collaboration with Dia, the Center for Urban Pedagogy, and teaching artist Katarzyna Balug, broadly examining the roles of museums in cities.